 Everyone likes to cut their jerky meat in their way, but our way is better, and here is why, lol.
 Start by putting the roast on its side and cutting it into two large steaks.

 Then cut at a 45degree angle slightly thicker than ¼ inch thick.
-Cutting in this manner will make the jerky easy to chew but still holding together.
+Cutting in this manner will make the jerky easy to chew but still hold together.

 - 3 lbs – top round